TIDES-transit/TIDES/CONTRIBUTING.md

 - Link Pull Requests to Issues as appropriate.
 - Complete the pull request template as best you can.
 - In order to run all GitHub Actions automations, contributors with adequate permissions (i.e. Registered Contributors) should submit pull requests from a branch on the main repo, rather than from a fork.

+!!! tip "If you worked from a local fork"

+    If you worked from a local fork instead of a feature branch of the main repository, you will not have the right permissions to run the continuous integration tests when you submit a pull request.
+To remedy, please push the branch of your local fork to a feature branch of the main repository:

+    ```sh
+    git push origin <my-feature-branch-name>
+    ```

+    ...and now you should be able to submit a pull request from that feature branch which should have the permission to run the continuous integration tests.

 ### Commits